LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       :term:`methods <method>`.

    predicate declaration
-      A predicate declaration is composed by a set of predicate directives, which must include ar least a
+      A predicate declaration is composed by a set of :term:`predicates directives <predicate directive>`, which must
-      :term:`scope directive <predicate scope directive>`.
+      include ar least a :term:`scope directive <predicate scope directive>`.

    predicate definition
       The set of clauses for a predicate, contained in an object or category.